Home

 Backus’s team consisted of the following programmers: Richard Goldberg, Peter Sheridan, Sheldon F. Best, Harlan Herrick, Roy Nutt, Harold Stem, Irving Ziller, Robert Nelson, David Sayre, and Lois Haibt.
 In May 1954, IBM came up with a new computer, dubbed IBM 704 Data Processing System.
 It was an advanced computer with magnetic drum storage, high-speed magnetic core memory, and a tape device.

-The IBM 704 computer also had an in-built scaling factor (automatic floating-point operation), the index registers, and the ability to hold up to 5 million characters.
-With these features, the operating time of the computer reduced significantly.
-But during the time, there were inefficient computer programs, which hampered the IBM 704’s high performance.
-And that drove Backus to think of designing a programming language that would be faster and easier for programmers to use when working with the computer.
+The IBM 704 computer also had an in-built scaling factor (automatic floating-point operation), index registers, and the ability to hold up to 5 million characters.
+With these features, the operating time of the computer is reduced significantly.
+However, during that time, there were inefficient computer programs, which hampered the IBM 704’s high performance.
+That drove Backus to think of designing a programming language that would be faster and easier for programmers to use when working with the computer.

 According to Backus, the programming language would enable the computer to accept a concise problem formulation in regard to mathematical notions and automatically produce a high-speed 704 program for its functions.
 Here is a breakdown of the evolution of IBM’s FORTRAN.